-- to engage in intellectually-exciting art historical research and publication, working with students and colleagues to develop research and teaching in the Art of the Americas (North and/or South) after 1500 in new directions methodologically and materially, encourage research achievement, and nurture a positive research culture among junior colleagues and research students. - 2. to maintain a successful publication record (appropriate to the stage of career and accounting for career breaks) and contribute to the Faculty's REF (Research Excellence Framework) submission. - 3. to develop and submit grant proposals to support the postholder's own research portfolio and contribute to the growth of the Faculty's distinctive areas of expertise. - 4. to disseminate research through participation in national and international conferences and seminars, and through other media. - 5. to contribute to the impact of research in policy and/or practice and the development of impact cases for future national research assessment exercises as appropriate, and to promote awareness of the subject within and beyond academia (e.g. in museums, the media, schools).
+- to engage in intellectually-exciting art historical research and publication, working with students and colleagues to develop the field of Contemporary Art since 1945 in new directions methodologically, materially and geographically, encourage research achievement, and nurture a positive research culture among junior colleagues and research students. - to maintain a successful publication record (appropriate to the stage of career and accounting for career breaks) and contribute to the Faculty's REF (Research Excellence Framework) submission. - 3. to develop and submit grant proposals to support the postholder's own research portfolio and contribute to the growth of the Faculty's distinctive areas of expertise. - 4. to disseminate research through participation in national and international conferences and seminars, and through other media. - 5. to contribute to the impact of research in policy and/or practice and the development of impact cases for future national research assessment exercises as appropriate, and to promote awareness of the subject within and beyond academia (e.g. in museums, the media, schools).